 An instance where this quick fix has been proven to work is where people started facing this problem after recently updating their graphics driver.
 The problem was fixed by simply undoing the update and reverting to the previous version.

-Hardware Acceleration is meant to improve your browser’s performance by enabling the hardware to take over functions that the software on your PC isn’t able to execute as efficiently.
+Hardware acceleration is meant to improve your browser’s performance by enabling the hardware to take over functions that the software on your PC isn’t able to execute as efficiently.

-Solution 4 — Start Firefox in Safe Mode
+4. Start Firefox in Troubleshoot Mode

-- Click Restart on the popup screen that comes up,
+- Click Restart on the confirmation prompt.

 - Go ahead and check if the problem still comes up.